Avoiding common problems with Resin Bound

 Seek advice from Derbyshire Specialist Aggregates in the first instance.
 We will help identify the cause and remedial action needed.

 One of the ways to avoid this is either not to use the aggregate concerned or to ensure that a higher than normal resin content is used, as it has been found that in surfaces where a high resin content has been used then problems of this nature seldom occur.

-You cannot remove these stains after the resin has cured so prevention is paramount.
+Remember, you cannot remove these stains after the resin has cured, so prevention is paramount.